Munksgaard/toyml/README.md

 # toyml

-This is a small toy implementation of a simple functional programming language written in Standard ML (tested on Moscow ML).
+toyml is an implementation of a simple functional programming language written in Standard ML (tested on Moscow ML).

 So far, it only contains the type checker, which is heavily based on [Martin